 Pause the dryer and manually break up any clumps.
 Every twenty minutes or so, pause the dryer and manually work out larger clumps of insulation.
 While the tennis balls work well to help break up clumps, you’ll need to put some extra effort in to break them up completely.

 Tumble dry until the jacket is completely dry.
-Dry the jacket until it is dry the entire way through.
+Dry the jacket on low until it is dry the entire way through.
 While moist synthetic insulation still functions well, it’s prone to mold, which will lead to a stinky jacket.